ufal/npfl122/tasks/memory_game.md

 (utilizing the `--cards` argument).
 For each card number, 100 episodes are simulated once you pass `evaluating=True` to `env.reset` and your solution gets 1 point if the average return is nonnegative.
-You can train the agent directly in ReCodEx, or submit a pre-trained one.
+You can train the agent directly in ReCodEx (the time limit is 15 minutes), or submit a pre-trained one.

 A template [memory_game.py](https://github.com/ufal/npfl122/tree/master/labs/13/memory_game.py)
 is available, commenting a possible use of memory augmented networks.